AdairChan-CSH/VReverything-VR-RTC/README.md

 7. look for previous browser in your VR headset
 8. put browser full-screen
 9. enjoy pain-free VR desktop without crashing to any StreamVR bugs!

+This program provide slightly VR depth and excitment which come from your lens.